HomeDing/homeding.github.io/boards/index.md

 ## ESP32 boards

+The HomeDing library is compatible to the ESP32 Arduino environment.

+Specific to ESP32 are the following features:

+* Usually there are no other names for the GPIO pins and GPIO numbers from the processor descriptions are used.
+* An exception is the [Arduino Nano ESP32](/boards/esp32s3/arduino-nano-esp32) having printed pin numbers that differ from the GPIO numbers.
+* The [Touch Element](/elements/touch.md) allows using the ESP32 built-in touch features on the GPIO pins.

 There are many options for starting with HomeDing with a ESP32 processor.
 There are official boards from espressif
 <https://www.espressif.com/en/products/devkits> but also other boards from other manufacurers.

+Some boards have been tested:

 {{ imgCard(collections.all, item = '/boards/esp32/devkit') }}